research-ag/wallet/README.md

 ## Getting Started

-To get started with HPL Wallet, follow these steps:
+To get started with ICRC-1 Wallet, follow these steps:

 1. Clone the repository to your local machine: